johnperry-math/AoC2015/README.md

 step forward one instruction when they _don't_ jump.
 Granted, that's the only thing that really makes sense, but I wasted too much time trying to see whether he specified it somewhere.

+### ⚖️ Day 24: It Hangs in the Balance

+Santa needs to balance the packages equally on his sleigh.
+There can be more than one way to balance them, and he needs the front to have the smallest number of packages **and**, when there is more than one such, the smallest "quantum entanglement", which is the product of the packages' weight.

+In part 1, you help Santa divide the packages into 3 compartments.

+In part 2, it's 4 compartments.

+#### Unusual tools

+* Custom number type because some entanglement values grew too large even for 64-bit values!
+* Caching several values turned out to be useful here.
+  (Maybe not _everything_ I cached, but certainly some of it.)

+#### Experience

+Fun, but not easy.
+The brute force approach definitely won't work here.
+My input had 211,830 subsets that sum to 1/3 of the total weight, and you can't just take any old subset, since they may not have 2 (or 3) matching subsets:

+> Only when all three groups weigh exactly the same amount
+> will the sleigh be able to fly.

+I dunno, maybe that doesn't matter, but when I first implemented it without checking that, and took the grouping with the smallest number of packages, breaking ties by smallest entanglement, I didn't have the correct answer.
+Perhaps I unknowingly fixed something later on.

+I lost a bit of time on a bug that stopped me from finding all the distributions, and on another where
+I summed the remaining weights incorrectly, but I found and fixed those pretty easily.

+After that it was a matter of finding the correct way to:
+* prune duplicate groupings;
+* cut off invalid search paths;
+* arrange the resulting subsets in such a way as to find quickly the smallest one to meet the requirements.

+...and I worked that out on my own.
+My solution isn't terribly fast;
+it takes a few seconds, so I added some output to indicate its current state, but I'm happy with it.